Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 * Ability to log in and create an account.
 * Handling of other errors (e.g. 403).
 * Ability to have multiple stories or narratives that a user can switch between.
+* User confirmation upon deleting, creating or adding new data.

 Technologies used: